-The problem that the Left should be addressing is how to control and humanize a capitalism that has come to be dominated by finance and is unconfined by national boundaries.
+The problem that the Left should be addressing is how to control and humanize a capitalism that has come to be dominated by finance and unconfined by national boundaries.
 Even on a national basis, and much less so when confronting the forces of globalization, it often seems impossible to achieve and maintain the strong social coherence needed to prevent market capitalism from evolving into a market society, one where values and social relations are dominated by class identity determined by an individual's relation to the economy.
-As Marx and Engels put it, capitalism leaves "no other bond between man and man than naked self-interest, than callous 'cash payment'. . . .
+It is not true that, as Karl Marx and Frederich Engels put it in The Communist Manifesto, capitalism leaves "no other bond between man and man than naked self-interest, than callous 'cash payment.'...
 It has resolved personal worth into exchange value, and in place of the numberless indefeasible chartered freedoms, has set up that single, unconscionable freedom-Free Trade."
-Today, there is an aura of mustiness about this thesis-a conception so central to Marxist thought.
+There is an aura of mustiness about this thesis that is so central to Marxist thought.
 Implicit in it is a narrowing of the spectrum of human relations that has been transcended in many modern capitalist states.
-But in the context of globalization, the quote still resonates.
+However, in the context of globalization, the quote still resonates.

-Whether one views globalization as a boon or a calamity, there is no way individual governments or international organizations beholden to national interests can reverse or even exert effective transnational control over this new phase of capitalism.
-Societies must adapt-although they don't have to do it passively!
+Whether one views globalization as a boon or calamity, there is no way individual governments or international organizations beholden to national interests can reverse or even exert effective transnational control over this new phase of capitalism.
+Societies must adapt-although they do not have to do so passively.
 To begin with, the Left should focus on gaining political power by working to form an effective international labor movement.
-Unionizing a single country in the context of globalization is like forming a small company union and not amalgamating it with a nationally based union-a sure route to failure.
-If modern transportation and communication are globalization's facilitators, then international unionization of their workers could be a powerful step toward international industrial and manufacturing unions, on the road to achieving a more equitable distribution of wealth.
+Unionizing a single country in the context of globalization is like forming a small company union and not amalgamating it with a nationally based one a sure route to failure.
+If modern transportation and communication are globalization's facilitators, then international unionization of workers could be a powerful step toward international industrial and manufacturing unions, on the road to achieving a more equitable distribution of wealth.

-But how to engender global solidarity?
-Building class consciousness has never been easy, and there are no simple answers.
-But the most important element needed to build solidarity is the realization by advanced and developing economies that globalization is not a zero-sum game, and is not necessarily a race to the bottom.
-Modern capitalism has shown over and over again, contrary to Marx and Engels, that it is not true that "The average price of wage-labor is the minimum wage, i.e., that quantum of the means of subsistence which is absolutely requisite to keep the laborer in bare existence as a laborer."
+Yet, how can global solidarity be engendered?
+Building class consciousness never has been easy, and there are no simple answers, although the most important element needed is the realization by advanced and developing economies that globalization is not a zero-sum game, and is not necessarily a race to the bottom.
+Modern capitalism has shown, over and over again-contrary to the opinion of Marx and Engels-it is not true that "the average price of wage-labor is the minimum wage, i.e., that quantum of the means of subsistence which is absolutely requisite to keep the laborer in bare existence as a laborer."

-Economists and people involved in business have long recognized that if it is to be viable, capitalism must be reconciled with a socially acceptable distribution of its costs and benefits.
-Globalization has the potential to end the grinding poverty that most people of the world suffer while increasing the wellbeing of the developed world.
+Economists and people involved in business long have recognized that, if it is to be viable, capitalism must be reconciled with a socially acceptable distribution of its costs and benefits.
+Globalization has the potential to end the grinding poverty that so many in this world suffer while increasing the well-being of the developed world.
 The Left can help this evolution occur with a minimum of social pain.